WebAssembly/spec/document/core/exec/modules.rst

 It is up to the :ref:`embedder <embedder>` to define how such conditions are reported.

 $${definition-prose: instantiate}

-.. todo:: (2) At line 24 and 27, f is popped instead of z'

 1. If :math:`\module` is not :ref:`valid <valid-module>`, then: